 You may be tempted to simply file your application to object to the will, but your claim will likely fail if you do not follow the appropriate procedure and file all necessary evidence.
 Our firm has helped clients through this process for more than a decade.
 We can make sure that you present the best legal case possible for contesting the will and that it is done following the necessary procedures.

 How to Challenge the Validity of a Will After Probate

 There are far fewer legal avenues to pursue if the estate had already gone through probate.
 You would need to find evidence of an abuse or mistake by the Executor of the will or be able to challenge the validity of one of the descendants.
 It is a difficult job to be an executor of a will.
 It is certainly possible for an executor to make mistakes when portions of a will are ambiguous or have changed multiple times.
 Our firm can review the details of your case and help you figure out if there is a possible way to contest the will after probate.

 Visionary Law Corporation has been representing clients with the process of contesting a will in Manitoba since 2006.
 Our firm has significant experience with this complex procedure and can assist you in pursuing your legal rights.
-Contact us today at 204-515-6020 to schedule a free, 30 minutes, initial consultation.
+Contact us today to schedule an initial consultation.